Psychologist and psychiatrist: what's the difference?

-Finding the right mental health professional increases the chances of successful therapy.
+Knowing the difference between a psychologist and a psychiatrist, as well as finding the right mental health professional, increases your chances of successful therapy.

 If you’re concerned about your mental health, finding the right support can be difficult.
-Which specialist should you see?
-What’s the difference between a psychologist and a psychiatrist?
-And what does a counsellor do?
+Should you see a psychologist or a psychiatrist?
+What’s the difference between a psychologist and a counsellor?
+And what does a therapist do?

 Different mental health professionals have different qualifications, experience and areas of specialty.
+For example, a psychiatrist is a medical doctor and can prescribe medication, whereas a psychologist cannot.
 Finding the right support will help you receive the best care and see the best possible results.

 What is a psychologist?